bylexus/grunt-md2html/README.md

 A string value that is used to concatenate the .md files if used in one-outputfile mode

-### Replacements
+### Template variables

-The following strings are replaced during the md-to-html process:
+Each markdown file is first processed by the Grunt-internal Template Engine (see http://gruntjs.com/api/grunt.template).
+In addition to the grunt-own template variables and functions, you can use the following variables which are replaced BEFORE processing the MD file:

-* `{DOC}`: Contains the processed HTML code for a destination file.
+* `document`: Contains the processed HTML code for a destination file.
 Useful for a Layout file.
+(For backward compatibility: use `{DOC}`)
-* `{BASEPATH}`: Points relatively to the `dest` path of the actual output, or to the given basePath in the options.
+* `basepath`: Points relatively to the `dest` path of the actual output, or to the given basePath in the options.
+(For backward compatibility: use `{BASEPATH}`)
-* `{DEST}`: The relative path to the actual destination file.
+* `destination`: The relative path to the actual destination file.
+(For backward compatibility: use `{DEST}`)
+* `src`: The original .md source file in which the variable occurs

 ### Usage Examples